antonpp11/ServiceNovigrad/README.md

-# projet-group2
+# Service Novigrad
-projet-group2 created by GitHub Classroom
+Service Novigrad created by GitHub Classroom

 This is an Android app that I built for a school project.
 I managed to familiarize myself with Android Studio using Java.